Let’s start with a harrowing statistic:

 (B) tomorrow is not rainy

-If you know the law of contraposition in logic, this question should be easy.
+This question should be easy if you know the law of contraposition in logic.
 The Law of Contraposition states that a statement of the form “If A then B” is logically equivalent to “If not B then not A.” Hence, the statement in the blank should be tomorrow is not rainy.

 Another rule is the Hypothetical Syllogism that states the statement of the form “If A then B, If B then C” will lead to “If A then C”